APrettyCoolProgram/crispy-box/README.md

 * 512MB of RAM and a minimum of 2GBGB space to store the VM (which can expand up to 10GB, depending on use)

 ### Releases
-CrispyDeven is part of the  [CrispyDeven](https://github.com/APrettyCoolProgram/CrispyDeven) development cycle, although updates are quarterly rather than monthly.
+CrispyBox is part of the  [Crispy](https://github.com/APrettyCoolProgram/Crispy) development cycle, although updates are quarterly rather than monthly.
 The current release of CrispyBox is version 19.1 (January 2019).

 To ensure stability not much changes between releases.
 The (boring) changelog is [here](https://github.com/APrettyCoolProgram/CrispyBox/blob/master/Changelog.md).